RajveerRall/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 ### Step 1 : Get started with api.js

-Before jumping to anything else, we have write API to generate unique meetingId.
-You will require auth token, you can generate it using either by using [videosdk-rtc-api-server-examples](https://github.com/videosdk-live/videosdk-rtc-api-server-examples) or generate it from the [Video SDK Dashboard](https://app.videosdk.live/api-keys) for developer.
+Before jumping into anything else, we have to write API to generate unique meetingId.
+You will require auth token, you can generate it either by using [videosdk-rtc-api-server-examples](https://github.com/videosdk-live/videosdk-rtc-api-server-examples) or from the [Video SDK Dashboard](https://app.videosdk.live/api-keys) for developer.

 ```js title=api.js
 export const token = "<Generated-from-dashbaord>";